umass-gis/metadata-scripts/README.md

 ### Output Fields

-These are the fields that are extracted and/or calculated (in addition to those above)
+These are the fields that are extracted and/or calculated (in addition to those above):

 | Field        | Description                                                      | Matching field in OGM Aardvark |
 |:-------------|:-----------------------------------------------------------------|:-------------------------------|